valyagolev/django-requestlogger/README.md

 To see the gathered statistics, you'll need the `django.contrib.admin` installed (you probably have already had it).

 Try opening a few pages on the website.
-Then open 'Requestlogger / Views' in the Admin, and see what data is available by default.
+Then open 'Requestlogger / Requests' in the Admin, and see what data is available by default.

 ## Configuration